ideanpaloalto/hackathon-portal/README.md

 Hackathon Portal
 ================

-This project is a web portal for the AT&T Foundry Connected Car API.
+This project is a web portal for the Ericsson CES Portal Demo.

 _Check out the portal running at [ideanpaloalto.github.io/hackathon-portal](http://ideanpaloalto.github.io/hackathon-portal/)_